Phony Ppl Talk Travelling Without Movement

 Elbee: To me, it's about giving yourself an opportunity to grow and develop beyond what you thought you originally could foresee.
 You grow with every new culture you take in.
 Despite New York being a melting pot with so many cultures, it has been a place that we generally know what it has to offer, because we're all Brooklyn born and bred.
 It's why I love travelling - I know imma taste some food I never tasted, smell some new smells, hear some new accents and meet new people.
 Travelling opens all your senses.

 Very hard.
 Has this development you've taken from travel affected your music?

 Matt: For sure.
-We got to work with Anarchy this past January in Japan.
+We got to work with Anarchy in Japan.
 On an inspiration level though I saw how the whole of Japan was so tall, technology driven and constantly growing.
 I definitely went home and thought man I got some tall, cool ass Tokyo looking beats in my head that I could make.
 You'll find inspiration for music wherever you go man you just gotta make sure you're looking at the right things and taking notes.